Deirdre18/ecommerce-django-app/README.md

 - Other features that could be implemented as listed here:
     - Search functionality could be expanded to include the first three characters of a product when users search.
     - A share on social media button for individual products and a 'like' button could be added.
-    - An incremental chart/user dashboard of votes (ascending and descending) could be implemented to show which features are most popular.
+    - An incremental chart/user dashboard showing votes could be implemented to show which features are most popular.
     - More products could be added and pagination used or 'more' button to view all products.
+    - A 'down-voting' function, as currently there is only the option to up-vote on this website.

 ## **Testing**

-### - General Testing
+### General Testing
 After some time testing both debug and alternating deployment in production mode, I was able to understand how static files worked in both modes.
 In production mode, debug should be off for security reasons, however this then can cause conflict with displaying static and media files.
 As I installed Whitenoise, I added ''whitenoise.runserver_nostatic'in my installed apps in settings.py.
 I refered to [Whitenoise]("http://whitenoise.evans.io/en/stable/django.html").
 This meant that static file handling was taken over by Whitenoise instead of Django and so I could view static files in production mode locally.
 However when I deployed to Heroku, an error occurred saying that I should add DISABLE_COLLECTATIC=1 into config variables in Heroku, which I did.

 On further testing I worked out a way to test in debug mode, whilst commenting out STATIC_ROOT = os.path.join(BASE_DIR, 'static') in base.html file, and uncommenting it when deploying to Heroku.
 In this way I can test in debug mode and view all static and media files and deploy to Heroku confident that static/media files will be displayed in production mode.

-### - Interesting Bugs found in testing
+### Interesting Bugs found in testing
 On having someone test the Yoda Design e-commerce app, it was found that if a user tried to add an item to a shopping cart, without selecting a quantity, it came up with a 500 server error, assumably as no item was selected and an 'integer' as required.

-### - Django Built-in Tests
+### Django Built-in Tests
 - I tested products by running 'python3 manage.py test products', which successfully passed.

 <table>